hadoop147/SSD/README.md

 Kasia Casserly
 Ronan Behan

+Upload files to the SSD folder that are not source code please.

+To upload the source code to GitHub, complete the following action guys:

-Double check that you are in the main branch.
+Double check that you are in the main branch:

-git pull --rebase
+1. git checkout main

+Then to update the source code to the app folder from Cloud9:

+2. git add . (use the full-stop as it is very important)
+3. git commit -m "type your commit message here" (a message must be entered)
-git push
+4. git push origin main

+**Don't use this code**
+**This code is not usable I just want it here as a reminder: git pull --rebase git push**